grace-notes/website/contents/topics/life-of-christ.md

 The Jews (and especially the Pharisees and Zealots) had absolutely nothing to complain about.
 The peace of Rome was very pro-establishment.

-### Koine’ Greek, the Language of the Roman Empire.
+### Koine’ Greek, the Language of the Roman Empire

 Koine’ Greek was the language of Alexander’s conquest.
 Attic Greek was a difficult language to master.
 When Alexander expanded the Greek empire